Disks, RAM and other tips

 vmstat to gather information when your application is running.

-If the swap or paging numbers are high, that is a sign that the Lucene indexes don’t quite fit in memory.
+If the swap or paging numbers are high, that is a sign that the database does not quite fit in memory.

-In this case, queries that do index lookups will have high latencies.
+In this case, database access can have high latencies.

 When Neo4j starts up, its page cache is empty and needs to warm up.
 The pages, and their graph data contents, are loaded into memory on demand as queries need them.
 This can take a while, especially for large stores.
 It is not uncommon to see a long period with many blocks being read from the drive, and high IO wait times.
 This will show up in the page cache metrics as an initial spike in page faults.
 The page fault spike is then followed by a gradual decline of page fault activity, as the probability of queries needing a page that is not yet in memory drops.